 As part of its participation in the Africa Energy Summit “Mission 300” in Tanzania in January 2025, Liberia submitted its National Energy Compact proposal that shows a set of commitments towards providing electricity to 100,000 households per annum, increasing thus the electricity access in the country from 32.7% actually to 75% by 2030.
 The compact also aims to raise the country’s renewable energy share to 75% through hydro resource development, a 20MW solar PV plant at Mt.
 Coffee, and 70MW of solar PV and Battery Energy Storage Systems (BESS) via an independent power purchase model.

 The summit organized by the African Development Bank and World Bank as well as other international partners afforded an envelope of more than US$ 50 billion to the 12 participating countries.
-Although there were no confirmations of the fundings granted to Liberia, it is believed that the country has benefited from a share of the aforementioned envelope.
+Although there were no confirmations of the fundings granted to Liberia, it is believed that the country has benefited from a share of the envelope.

 Key frameworks to the energy transition in Liberia